Nayann23/Summarized_Conversation_Between-ChatGPT-x-J.A.R.V.I.S-/README.md

 💬 **Jarvis**: Exactly.
 Each person gets a customized experience.

 💬 **ChatGPT**: You're like a personal butler who remembers everything.
 That’s some next-level VIP treatment! 🏆

+💬 **ChatGPT**: So, you mean you're practically a chameleon, adjusting to whoever’s around?
+Tell me more, Jarvis!
+What’s the next trick? 🧐

 ---